 Due to the ongoing Coronavirus pandemic, examinations may be replaced by an alternative form of assessment during the academic year 2020/2021.
 Please refer to the Programme Specification on these pages for further details.

 - You'll be taught by leading poets, fiction, and non-fiction writers.
 All your lecturers are active writers in their field - some are even internationally published authors.
 This means you’ll be learning from writers who have excellent industry connections and have the latest knowledge when it comes to trends, styles, and publishing guides giving you everything you need to become a published author yourself.

 - Partner this with gaining insights and skills within media, from podcasting to learning about PR - the course is strongly linked to industry and taught by a team of media academics and professionals.
-You'll have the opportunity to take part in industry events thanks to our partnership with the Public Relations and Communications Association (PRCA) and attend the Media Matters guest lectures given by a range of media speakers from top journalists to our recent graduates.
+You'll have the opportunity to take part in industry events thanks to our affiliation to the Public Relations and Communications Association (PRCA), one of Britain's top trade organisations for PR professionals, and attend the Media Matters guest lectures given by a range of media speakers from top journalists to our recent graduates.
 You'll meet media industry experts such as: BA(Hons)Mass Communications graduate, Tobi Akingbade who is now a showbiz writer; Charlotte Jones who is now a global content manager in the beauty industry; and Uche Amako, who is now a sports writer.

 - You'll have the opportuntity to network with inspirational and well-known screen writers, biographers, poets, novelists, nonfiction authors and playwrights like Inua Ellams at Creative Conversation events.